-A prospectus in electronic format may be made available by e-mail or on the web sites or through online services maintained by one or more of the underwriters participating in this offering, or by their respective affiliates.
+A prospectus in electronic format may be made available by e-mail or on the web sites or through online services maintained by the underwriter participating in this offering, or by its affiliates.
 In those cases, prospective investors may view offering terms online and may be allowed to place orders online.
-The underwriters may agree with us to allocate a limited principal amount of the Notes for sale to online brokerage account holders.
-Any such allocation for online distributions will be made by the underwriters on the same basis as other allocations.
-Other than the prospectus in electronic format, information on the underwriters' web sites and any information contained in any other web site maintained by any of the underwriters is not part of this prospectus supplement or the registration statement of which this prospectus supplement is a part, has not been approved and/or endorsed by us or the underwriters and should not be relied on by investors.
+The underwriter may agree with us to allocate a limited principal amount of the Notes for sale to online brokerage account holders.
+Any such allocation for online distributions will be made by the underwriter on the same basis as other allocations.
+Other than the prospectus in electronic format, information on the underwriter's web sites and any information contained in any other web site maintained by the underwriter is not part of this prospectus supplement or the registration statement of which this prospectus supplement is a part, has not been approved and/or endorsed by us or the underwriter and should not be relied on by investors.